Mikehope254/Cyfrin-Updraft-Course/Solidity Smart Contract Development/4. AI Prompting/AI Prompting.md

 - Stack Overflow - online platform that facilitates knowledge exchange and problem-solving within the global programming and software development community

-- Peeranha - Peeranha is a decentralized knowledge sharing platform built on web3 technology, particularly blockchain
+- Peera - Peera is a decentralized knowledge sharing platform built on web3 technology, particularly blockchain

 - Reddit - Reddit is a widely popular and diverse social media platform that serves as a hub for online communities, discussions, and content sharing